 Before we dove into this day’s Heart-Centred practice, I set my intention with care.
 I invited in my guides, asked for protection around the space, and called in the support I needed to release what no longer served me, and receive the healing I was ready for.
 I also invited in the support of my practitioners guides, in accordance with the highest good of all.

-Especially during Heart Openings or deep release sessions, this spiritual groundwork matters.
+This spiritual groundwork matters, in everyday aspects of your life, but absolutely if you are entering an intentional healing container.
 It brings you into a place of presence and trust.
-So, if you’re someone who resonates with angels, guides, ancestors, or Source, call them in.
+So, if you’re someone who resonates with angels, guides, ancestors, God or Source, call them in.
 Let them help you hold and protect the space.

 In Spinal Flow, the Centre Gateway (heart) and the Passion Gateway (throat) are intimately connected.
 The heart governs love, compassion, and emotional truth.
 The throat governs communication, expression, and authenticity.
 When these gateways are balanced, they allow your truth to flow clearly from the heart through the voice, a powerful alignment of vulnerability and empowerment.